motmot/doc/source/index.rst

 rates up to 60 MB per second (with processing power to spare) on commodity hardware.

-The program :mod:`fview` is a high-level application for viewing camera output, adjusting camera parameters, streaming video to disk, and providing an interface for that realtime processing routines can plugin to.
+The program :command:`fview` is a high-level application for viewing camera output, adjusting camera parameters, streaming video to disk, and providing an interface for that realtime processing routines can plugin to.
 Much of the rest of motmot is a modular set infrastructure